Fast fashion had a major moment through the aughts and the early part of the decade.

 Supporting these labels is vital to the industry’s future because the more they grow, the more it forces other mainstream companies to do better.
 This dynamic has been on my mind for many years, and I consider myself an early adopter, having given up fast fashion five years ago.
 It’s been refreshing to see the Everlanes and Patagonias of the world integrate the collective psyche, causing everyone to pause and question the origins of their garments.

 But because everyone knows those major players, I wanted to put the spotlight on some less obvious choices that deserve just as much attention for their beautiful merch and mindful practices.
 I’ve selected some companies that range from closed-loop and zero waste to simply having shifted their operations over the years to become less environmentally harmful.
-Their other common denominator is their effortless aesthetic, something I’m partial to.
+Their other common denominator is an effortless aesthetic, something I’m partial to.

 So without further ado, check out the following brands the next time you’re looking to add to your wardrobe.
 You’ll look good and you’ll feel good, too.

-For a one-stop shop of pre-vetted, elevated brands, Immaculate Vegan is the ultimate destination.
-The retailer carries a wide array of vegan brands that prioritize both sustainability and aesthetics, and must all meet their high ethical and environmental standards.
+For a one-stop-shop of pre-vetted, elevated brands, Immaculate Vegan is the ultimate destination.
+The retailer carries a wide array of vegan brands that prioritize both sustainability and aesthetics, and all must meet their high ethical and environmental standards.

-The criteria includes everything from how materials are sourced to supply chain accountability and product packaging, so you can rest assured that whatever you’re buying meets your personal standards, too.
+The criteria include everything from how materials are sourced to supply chain accountability and product packaging, so you can rest assured that whatever you’re buying meets your personal standards, too.
 Immaculate Vegan keeps things simple, refined, trustworthy, and oh so, well, immaculate.

-Veja (pronounced vay-jah — the Portuguese word for “look”) is a French sneaker brand that’s actually been around since 2005 in France, but recently took America by storm with their super fresh kicks made of recycled and upcycled materials.
+Veja (pronounced vay-jah — the Portuguese word for “look”) is a French sneaker brand that’s actually been around since 2005 in France but recently took America by storm with their super fresh kicks made of recycled and upcycled materials.
 Every step of the brand’s sourcing and manufacturing journey was implemented to positively impact the world.
 If that value doesn’t get you, the rad styles are sure to.

 3. For Days

-The t-shirt brand is one of the few closed-loop and zero waste labels I’ve come across.
+This t-shirt brand is one of the few closed-loop and zero waste labels I’ve come across.
 You order what you want from their site (tees with an intangible cool factor) and you return them for free when you’re over those particular styles, whether it’s one month or one year later.
 They then take those pre-loved pieces to make new ones.
 Loop closed.

 4. Christy Dawn